storageos/tutorials/mysql/004-failover.md

 Now, let's check that the data was persisted and is accessible on another node.

 Make a note of the location on which the volume got initially prosioned on:
 `storageos volume ls --format "table {{.Name}}\t{{.Size}}\t{{.Replicas}}\t{{.MountedBy}}\t{{.Location}}"`{{execute}}

-Add a label to the Volume to create a replica
+Add a label to the Volume to create a replica.

 Connect to your test database: